github/docs/content/codespaces/managing-codespaces-for-your-organization/enabling-or-disabling-github-codespaces-for-your-organization.md

 * Your{% else %} your{% endif %} organization does not have an IP address allow list enabled.
 For more information, see "[Managing allowed IP addresses for your organization](/{% ifversion fpt %}enterprise-cloud@latest/{% endif %}organizations/keeping-your-organization-secure/managing-allowed-ip-addresses-for-your-organization){% ifversion fpt %}" in the {% data variables.product.prodname_ghe_cloud %} documentation.{% else %}."{% endif %}

 {% ifversion fpt %}

-{% note %}
+> [!NOTE]

-**Note:** If you are a verified educator or a teacher, you must enable {% data variables.product.prodname_github_codespaces %} from a {% data variables.product.prodname_classroom %} to use your {% data variables.product.prodname_codespaces %} Education benefit.
+> If you are a verified educator or a teacher, you must enable {% data variables.product.prodname_github_codespaces %} from a {% data variables.product.prodname_classroom %} to use your {% data variables.product.prodname_codespaces %} Education benefit.
 For more information, see "[AUTOTITLE](/education/manage-coursework-with-github-classroom/integrate-github-classroom-with-an-ide/using-github-codespaces-with-github-classroom#about-the-codespaces-education-benefit-for-verified-teachers)."

-{% endnote %}
 {% endif %}

 ## About changing your settings